 Whether natural or constructed, a small creek or pond can bring tranquility to any part of your yard.
 Rather than merely letting it exist in your landscape, step things up a notch and cultivate a rock garden around it, finishing it off with a bridge accent made of landscape timber.

-Experts suggest using redwood or cedar for all parts of this project, including the flooring, beams, rails, and posts.
+Experts suggest using redwood or cedar to build your wooden bridge, including the flooring, beams, rails, and posts.